-Employee payment models don’t fit the fast-paced nature of the gig economy, thus, utilizing an independent contractor workforce may make sense for some businesses.
+Employee payment models don’t fit the fast-paced nature of the gig economy.
+As a result, utilizing an independent contractor workforce may make sense for some businesses.
 In a fiercely competitive world, how can you best manage deposits for independent contractors to encourage retention?
 Quick, consistent, and competitive deposits is one of the best ways to retain your independent contractor workforce.

 How does this translate to actionable steps your business can take?
-We’ve broken down payments and deposits for independent contractors into the following key ideas to help your business thrive while utilizing an independent contractor workforce.
+We broke down payments and deposits for independent contractors to help your business thrive while utilizing an independent contractor workforce.

 - What is your base rate and per delivery fee?
 Does your delivery fee deter potential customers by being too high or is it too low and discourages your independent contractors from completing deliveries?

 - Consider size of deliveries, risk upon drivers, etc.

 - Will you pay per mile, per number of stops, per drop, per job etc.